EsamGhaleb/medal_workshop_on_multimodal_interaction/Day1/Day1_README.md

-# Repository Extracting MediaPipe Poses and Segmenting Gestures
+# Extracting MediaPipe Poses and Segmenting Gestures
-# -*- coding: utf-8 -*-

 ## Gesture Segmentation Repository

 This repository contains resources and scripts necessary segment gestures using skeletal models based on MediaPipe poses.
 It is part of the MEDAL workshop on multimodal interaction.

-## Table of Contents
--

 ## Getting Started
 The requirements for this repository are in the parent directory: `../requirements.txt`.
 The setup instructions are also available in the parent directory: `../README.md`.